 Make sure your dirndl isn’t too short; it should be knee-length in the shortest!

-Men traditionally wear Lederhosen, which is essentially leather breeches.
+Men traditionally wear Lederhosen, which are essentially leather breeches.
 Lederhosen’s can be shorts or knee-length and are attached to suspenders that connect across the chest.
 Lederhosen are worn over a plaid shirt and accompanied by long socks and loafers.

 There are many authentic Lederhosen online, and many come with the loafers!